There’s a saying, “Give a man a fish and you’ve fed him for a day;

 demonstrate by our own actions how something is accomplished, then be

-available to guide the other as they try it for themselves, then stand
+available to guide the other as they try it for themselves, followed by standing

-back and cheer them on as they take over doing it.
+back and cheering them on as they take over doing it.
 This learning

 process, by the way, is how we all gain confidence.